 The "convert and burn" approach means EM2 utilizes its uranium fuel much more efficiently, generating more power from the same core volume.
 EM2 can also use a variety of fuels, including spent fuel from light water reactors.

 EM2 uses an array of passive safety measures to achieve substantially safer operation than current designs.
 The fuel, fuel rod cladding, and reactor core and core structures are manufactured from high-tech ceramics that can withstand more than twice the temperatures of the metal components used in current reactors.
 GA's proprietary silicon carbide composites make the core virtually meltdown-proof and make Fukushima-type accidents almost impossible.
 Next, a pair of redundant Direct Reactor Auxiliary Cooling Systems (DRACS) are capable of 100% core heat removal via natural circulation, without any actuation or operator intervention, even under "station blackout" conditions.
 Finally, the reactor containment structure is situated entirely below grade, providing added protection from external events.

-EM2's efficient use of its fuel means that it generates a fraction of the high-level waste produced by current reactors.
+The efficient use of fuel by EM2 means that it generates a fraction of the high-level waste produced by current reactors.
 In addition, rather than sending spent fuel out for geologic storage, EM2 is capable of recycling its used fuel once some of the fission products are removed.
 No liquid reprocessing is necessary, and no heavy metals are separated.
 Even better, these fission products require only about 500 years of storage before decaying to background levels, compared to 10,000 years or longer required for current designs.

 In addition, EM2 has the potential to reduce our waste stockpile because it can be powered with this spent fuel.
 Deployed in sufficient numbers, EM2 is capable of substantially reducing pressures for long-term storage and turning our waste stockpile into an important energy resource.